 Multi-Fidelity – there are typically some things known fairly accurately while others are rough estimates, projections, or rules of thumb; or would take too long to compute at anything other than a lower fidelity

 Multi-Study – there is often need to leverage past studies that may have had slightly different assumptions or otherwise need to be padded or adjusted for use

 Multi-Tool – there are often specialty tools that need to be leveraged in the trade-off analyses due to the variety of disciplines, fidelities, etc.

 Multi-Dimensional – and, of course, very rarely are the resulting trades just between two decisions; an elaborate decision space of 10 or more competing issues is more common

 The all-too-common response to all those "multi-" demands is to do isolated simpler studies and then to rely on human intuition to make the larger trade-offs.
 And although human intuition does amazingly well considering the complexity, missed issues and mis-estimated interactions is the norm, not the exception.
-65-75% of our engineering capacity is consumed by rework from the bad decisions based on half-baked trade-off analyses that rely too heavily on human intuition and not heavily enough on making the trades and interactions clearly visible to those decision makers.
+65-75% of our engineering capacity is consumed by rework from the bad decisions based on trade-off analyses that rely too heavily on human intuition and not heavily enough on making the trades and interactions clearly visible to those decision makers.